dbissell6/DFIR/Blue_Book/Blue_Book.md

 ![image](https://github.com/user-attachments/assets/8e07212f-facb-4f97-abad-ccd24d4671f7)

-These wwas the key used in ransomware and we can now use it to decrypt files.
+This was the key used in ransomware and we can now use it to decrypt files.

 ## .apmx